|

 claimant and document the severity of a any impairment(s).

-made to the claimant to verify that there is no pending appointment with a treating physician and/or that there
+then be made to the claimant to verify that there is no pending appointment with a treating physician and/or

-are no current medical records that were not listed on the application.
-If no current medical documents can be
+that there are no current medical records that were not listed on the application.
+If no current medical

-obtained from a treating source, the CE appointment will be scheduled at the earliest possible date.
+documents can be obtained from a treating source, the CE appointment will be scheduled at the earliest possible

 [Next: Next Steps